|

 Lastingham, Rosedale, Farndale, Hutton-le-Hole, Bransdale INDEX 7a.
-Farndale - A circular Rudland Rigg Walk from Low Mill including the famous daffodil Walk See also 7b.
-Daffodil Walk from Lowna Bridge and 7c.
-More pictures from the Lowna Bridge 'daffy' walk These pictures illustrate part of Route 9 "A walk to Rudland Rigg" from the book "Ten Scenic Walks around Rosedale, Farndale and Hutton-le-Hole" by J. Brian Beadle (6½ miles) and including Church Houses for a mile extra.
+Farndale - A circular Rudland Rigg Walk from Low Mill including the famous daffodil Walk These pictures illustrate part of Route 9 "A walk to Rudland Rigg" from the book "Ten Scenic Walks around Rosedale, Farndale and Hutton-le-Hole" by J. Brian Beadle (6½ miles) and including Church Houses for a mile extra.
 The pictures are a synthesis of several walks and all the territory illustrated is easily done as a single walk.
+North Yorkshire, England

-Low Mill, Farndale and below is the old house opposite the car park.
+Low Mill, Farndale and below is the old house opposite the car park a possible starting point for a daffodil walk.

 The walk starts from Low Mill (OS grid ref 673952) and after walking along the road signposted 'Farndale (West Side)' you fork left passing through the farmland of the west of Farndale before ascending close to West Gill.
 High Blakey Moor is seen in the distance which is the part of Farndale Moor above Church Houses.